canonical/checkbox/metabox/README.md

 # Introduction

 [Checkbox] is used on a wide variety of devices (laptops, servers, IoT), with a variety of releases (18.04, 20.04, etc.), in a few different ways (run locally, using Checkbox remote).
 Over the years, manually testing Checkbox before each stable release has become more and more difficult.

 Comes Metabox.

 Metabox is a program that uses [Linux containers (LXC)] to deploy and test Checkbox in many different configurations, using many different scenarios.

 Users define what configuration(s) they want, and Metabox handles the rest!

 # How does it work?

 Metabox comes with **scenarios** to test different parts of Checkbox.
 A scenario is a Python package that defines what to run, and what is expected to happen.
 For instance, the [`desktop_env` scenario] prepares a launcher with a simple test plan containing desktop jobs, executes it and makes sure the jobs pass and their output contain some expected information.

 Users define **configurations** to execute these scenarios.
-A configuration is a Python module that contains what version(s) of Checkbox must be tested, and on what Ubuntu release(s).
+A configuration is a Python package that contains what version(s) of Checkbox must be tested, and on what Ubuntu release(s).
 Some configurations can be found in the [`configs` directory], but users can write their own.

 # Installation

 Metabox requires LXD.
 Check the [LXD documentation to install and initialize it].

 Create a Python virtual environment and install Metabox in it: